Hong Kong private cars are required to complete all the formalities as required by the three governments before driving to the HZMB.

 https://www.td.gov.hk/en/public_services/licences_and_permits/closed_road_permit_for_cross_boundary_vehicles/rq_hk_private_cars_to_macao_access_city_centre/index.html

 Eligible Hong Kong private car owners may go to Macao via the HZMB and park their private cars at the East Car Park of the HZMB Frontier Post at Macau Port for a short stay without any quota requirement.
-The private car owners only need to obtain the requisite vehicle licences and permits from the Hong Kong and Macao Governments respectively and reserve a car parking space at the Macao Car Park.
-Drivers and passengers of the private cars should park their cars at the Macao Car Park and complete the clearance procedures before interchanging with public transport to travel to other areas of Macao.
+The private car owners only need to obtain the requisite vehicle licences and permits from the Hong Kong Government, complete the filing records with the Mainland Government and take out the Macao and the Mainland vehicle insurances as required by their respective laws (reservation of a car parking space before entering the East Car Park is required when the real-time remaining parking spaces in the East Car Park are less than 600).
+Drivers and passengers of the private cars should park their cars at the East Car Park and complete the clearance procedures before interchanging with public transport to travel to the city of Macao.

 For details, please visit